josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/static_typing.md

 var my_rifle: Rifle
 ```

-The second method is to use the class_name keyword when you create.
+The second method is to use the `class_name` keyword when you create.
-For the example above, your rifle.gd would look like this:
+For the example above, your `rifle.gd` would look like this:

 ```
 class_name Rifle
 extends Node2D
 ```

-If you use class_name, Godot registers the Rifle type globally in the editor,
+If you use `class_name`, Godot registers the `Rifle` type globally in the editor,
 and you can use it anywhere, without having to preload it into a constant:

 ```
 var my_rifle: Rifle
 ```

-### Specify the return type of a function with the arrow ->
+### Specify the return type of a function with the arrow `->`

-To define the return type of a function, write a dash and a right angle bracket ->
+To define the return type of a function, write a dash and a right angle bracket `->`
 after its declaration, followed by the return type:

 ```